Summer Seating Sale

 From now until July 31, 2015, we're offering 15% off on Thos.
 Moser seating.

-Sale pricing is shown at right.
-To purchase, visit any of our showrooms, call 800.862.1973, or click to select an item at the right and then click the Add to Shopping Cart button.
-Visit thosmoser.com/gift for our complete array of pieces that are sale priced and available for the holidays.
+To purchase, visit any of our showrooms, call us at 800.862.1973, or click to select an item at the right and then click the Add to Shopping Cart button.
+Sale pricing of 15% off will be reflected at final checkout after entering promotional code SEAT15.

 Sale pricing applies to new orders only, and cannot be combined with other promotional offers or discounts.
-Quantities are limited and available for Christmas delivery to most areas of the US until all are sold.
-Sale price is shown under "select item" section at right.
-Sale ends December 31, 2014.
+Sale price will be shown in shopping cart after entering promotional code SEAT15 before final checkout.
+Sale ends July 31, 2015.

-Approaching design with a sculptor’s eye, David Moser’s passion is stirred by contemporary sources of objective beauty.
+Approaching design with a sculptorís eye, David Moserís passion is stirred by contemporary sources of objective beauty.
 Such was the case with the Pasadena Rocker, the progeny of a long line of high craft design-builders such as Sam Maloof, Art Carpenter, Wharton Esherick and New Zealand furniture designer David Haig.

 The Pasadena Rocker was awarded Interior Design magazine's BEST OF YEAR award in the residential seating category.
 CLICK HERE for details.

-When David Moser began exploring the nuances of his own rocker form, he was particularly moved by Haig’s design accomplishment, exemplifying sublime form and sheer simplicity.
+When David Moser began exploring the nuances of his own rocker form, he was particularly moved by Haigís design accomplishment, exemplifying sublime form and sheer simplicity.
 And so in consummate Moser fashion we again challenged ourselves to coax movement and fluidity from solid wood.
-David’s intent was to build a quintessentially functional Moser piece in the “studio” genre; rollover edges and flowing joints.
+Davidís intent was to build a quintessentially functional Moser piece in the ďstudioĒ genre; rollover edges and flowing joints.
 The result is a stand-alone sculptural piece, satisfying the visual senses while offering comfort and long service.
 Available in cherry or walnut.

 A CABINETMAKER'S PERSPECTIVE